Meet the SOHP

 Emma Miller | Research Assistant

 Emma Miller is a senior undergraduate student from Sylva, North Carolina double majoring in Public Policy and History, with a minor in Education.
 Emma’s interests are in Southern Appalachian history, public education disparities in the state of North Carolina, and the intersections between policy and history.
 Emma’s interests in oral history began when she was in high school, where she had the opportunity to work with the Appalachian Oral History Program through Western Carolina University.
 Emma is interested in oral history because it is one of the only opportunities for people who have been traditionally been forgotten by history to share their story.
-This is Emma’s second year working with the Southern Oral History Program.
+This is Emma’s third year working with the Southern Oral History Program.
 In addition to being a research assistant, Emma also worked as a field scholar for the Stories to Save Lives: Health, Illness and Medical Care in the South project.